dimitriarthur/Estimation-and-Identification-of-Systems/README.md

 # Estimation-and-Identification-of-Systems

-This repository contains all reports of Estimation and Identification of Systems, a post-graduation class part of the Post-Graduation Program in Control Systems - Federal University of Campina Grande.
+This repository contains all reports related to Estimation and Identification of Control Systems, a subject part of the Post-Graduation Program in Electrical Engineering of the Federal University of Campina Grande.